IAASP Research Group

 Dr. Deanna Friesen

-Deanna Friesen is an associated lab member and an Associate Professor at the Faculty of Education.
+Deanna Friesen is an associated lab member and an Associate Professor in the Faculty of Education.

 Dr. Deanna Friesen

-Jordon Bell is an MA - Year 2 student in Counselling Psychology.
+Rachel Krahn is an MA - Year 2 student in the School and Applied Child Psychology Program.

 Dr. Deanna Friesen